elys-network/elys/validator.md

   --from=<key_name>
 ```

-**Note:** `comission-max-rate` is a permanent parameter and cannot be changed in a future validator edit.
-The example above shows a maximum validator comission of 50%
+**Note:** `commission-max-rate` is a permanent parameter and cannot be changed in a future validator edit.
+The example above shows a maximum validator commission of 50%

 ### Commission Parameters